GustavLundberg/backpropagation/README.md

-"Backpropagation of a neural network"
+Backpropagation of a neural network